Recap: The Simpsons S 5 E 6 Marge On The Lam

 - Chuck Cunningham Syndrome: Ruth's daughter Laura doesn't make any appearance in this episode (Ruth does mention her, however, saying she has to get home to her before "that naked talk show comes on").

 - Crying Wolf: Marge didn't believe Homer got his hands caught in two vending machines, thinking he's backing out on his promise.
 Homer had the fireman write a letter to prove it.
 Marge was still disappointed in him.

-Marge: (reciting fireman's note) "Dear Mrs. Simpson, while we were rescuing your husband, a lumber yard burned down."
+Marge: (reading fireman's note) "Dear Mrs. Simpson, while we were rescuing your husband, a lumber yard burned down."

 Homer: Ohh, lumber has a million uses.

-- Disproportionate Retribution: Kent Bockman chimes in that Marge and Ruth must be executed for escaping from the police, "least their actions incite other women, leading to anarchy of Biblical proportions".
+- Disproportionate Retribution: Kent Bockman chimes in that Marge and Ruth must be executed for escaping from the police, "lest their actions incite other women, leading to anarchy of Biblical proportions".